wongcyrus/GeProVis-AI-Screen-Reader/README.md

-# Gemini Pro Vision AI Screen Reader
+# GeProV AI Screen Reader
 Experience the magic of Gemini Pro Vision AI Screen Reader in this thrilling video.
 We've turbocharged the traditional Google ChromeVox Screen Reader with the mighty power of Google Gemini Pro Vision.
 Our mission?
 To tackle the challenge of web image information access for those with visual impairments.

 The problem being addressed is the inability of visually impaired individuals to access image information due to the lack of adherence to W3C web accessibility initiatives by websites.
 Currently, about 60% of websites lack meaningful alternate text for their images.
 Moreover, it is unfeasible to retroactively add descriptive text to all existing websites manually.